apache/spark/docs/apache-airflow/macros-ref.rst

 Macros reference
 ================

-Variables and macros can be used in templates (see the :ref:`jinja-templating` section)
+Variables and macros can be used in templates (see the :ref:`concepts:jinja-templating` section)

 The following come for free out of the box with Airflow.
 Additional custom macros can be added globally through :doc:`plugins`, or at a DAG level through the ``DAG.user_defined_macros`` argument.